Resonance of past civilizations

-Synchronized painting is possible thanks to a technical innovation consisting of an impulsive paint thrower.
-It was necessary to implement and synchronize the oldest action painting method by which one can apply color to an object from a distance, without tool for paint application touching the object’s surface.
+Synchropaint technique is first possible thanks to a technical innovation consisting of an impulsive paint thrower.
+Due to surface irregularities and oscillations in the diameters of round blown glass objects, it was necessary to implement and synchronize the oldest action painting method by which one can apply color to an object from a distance, without tool for paint application touching the object’s surface.

 Gua Tewet, the tree of life.